rozbb/draft-waict-transparency/draft-waict-transparency.md

 (TODO: be more specific about response codes and content types.
 See eg the [ACME spec](https://www.rfc-editor.org/rfc/rfc8555.html#section-8.3))

-Upon receiving the challenge from the Enrollment Server, the Site copies it and exposes it at `$site_origin/.well-known/waict-enrollment-challenge`.
+Upon receiving the challenge from the Enrollment Server, the Site copies it and exposes it at the well-known path (see [RFC 8615](https://www.rfc-editor.org/rfc/rfc8615.html)) `$site_origin/.well-known/waict-enrollment-challenge` (TODO: Register this well-known path with IANA).
 The Enrollment Server polls this endpoint with `GET` requests until some timeout period.
 If it receives the same challenge string in response, the Enrollment Server updates its database to have the `$site_origin` map to the list of provided Logs.
 (TODO: This diverges from the ACME challenge-response protocol in two ways.
 First, the Enrollment Server checks ownership by checking a response value from the Site rather than checking that a specific path returned a 200.
 Does this matter if we don't care to support concurrent enrollments?
 Second, there's no public key cryptography here, because there are no account keys.
 Do we want account keys like ACME?)

 The Enrollment Server MAY impose additional rules on its enrollment process.
-For example, if a Site is unenrolling and has not signed up for email notifications, the Enrollment Server might impose a three-hour "cooldown" period before the unenrollment goes into effect.
+For example, the Enrollment Server may offer email notifications for Site owners.
+Thus, it may have a rule that if a Site is unenrolling and has not signed up for email notifications, the Site must wait for a three-hour "cooldown" period before the unenrollment goes into effect.
 Such rules are left out of scope.

 A note on concurrency: in practice, a Site should not have a reason to enroll multiple times in short succession.
 If it does, though, the Enrollment Server may interleave events arbitrarily within its timeout window.
 That is, if a Site enrolls with request A, then enrolls with request B, then exposes the challenge for A, then exposes the challenge for B, the Enrollment Server may update its database to map the Site to the Logs in request A or request B, or none.